Explainable Semantic Communication for Text Tasks: Application of TESC Scheme in Sentiment Analysis and Question Answering

 \subsection{Sentiment Analysis}

-In this subsection, we will focus on sentiment analysis-oriented SCST.
+In this subsection, we will focus on sentiment analysis-oriented TESC.
 Sentiment analysis is a technique used to analyze subjective texts with various emotions, such as positive or negative, to determine the text's opinions, preferences, and emotional tendencies.
-Sentiment analysis can be divided into binary classification and multi-classification tasks, in which the latter providing a finer granularity in the division of various emotions.
-For the purpose of this discussion, we will focus on binary sentiment classification.
-However, it is worth noting that the proposed semantic communication system can be easily applied to multi-classification tasks as well.
+Sentiment analysis can be divided into binary classification and multi-classification tasks, in which the latter providing a finer granularity in the division of emotions.
+For the scope of this paper, we will focus on binary sentiment classification.
+However, it is worth noting that the proposed TESC scheme can be easily applied to multi-classification tasks as well.

-The proposed sentiment analysis-oriented SCST is shown in Fig. 3.
-First, we extract the semantics of the raw text ${\boldsymbol I}$ to obtain the semantic triplets ${\boldsymbol X}$, based on the proposed semantic extraction and filtering methods in Sec.
+The proposed sentiment analysis-oriented TESC is shown in Fig. \ref{fig:sentiment}.
+It should be noted that since channel coding and decoding are not the primary focus of this work, they are omitted in the figure.
+First, we extract the semantics of the raw text ${\boldsymbol I}$ to obtain the triplets ${\boldsymbol X}$, based on the proposed semantic extraction and filtering methods in Sec.
 III.
-The semantic triplets are separated by commas and reorganized into a sentence, which is then input to the encoder network.
+The triplets are separated by commas and input to the encoder network.